logsdon-lab/Snakemake-NucFlag/README.md

 ```

 #### Input
-Files can be passed multiple ways:
+Files can be passed multiple ways in the `samples` section of `config.yaml`:

 ##### Assemblies
 By path.